bitrise-io/devcenter/_articles/en/steps-and-workflows/adding-removing-steps.md

 ## Adding Steps from alternative sources

 Generally, we recommend using Steps that are part of the official Bitrise Step Library.
-But you can add Steps from other sources, if you want to: you can use either a git URL or a local path.
+But you can add Steps from other sources, if you want to: you can use either a Git URL or a local path.
 Read more about these in our [Steps in YAML](/bitrise-cli/steps/#special-step-sources) guide.

 On the Bitrise website, the git:: special source is the easiest way to use a Step that is not in the Bitrise Step Library.
 Let's see how.